hiblaphp/event-loop/README.md

 ### `nextTick` — before everything else

 `nextTick` callbacks have the highest priority in the loop.
-They run before timers, before I/O, before fibers — before anything else in the next iteration.
+They run before timers, before I/O, before fibers, before anything else in the next iteration.
 The entire nextTick queue drains completely before the loop advances to any other phase.